ibm-cloud-docs/cloud-pak-data/getting-started.md

 When the installation completes, you can access your {{site.data.keyword.cpd_full_notm}} deployment with the provided URL.

-Log in to the web client as `admin` using the password that you created in the preceding steps.
+Log in to the web client as `admin` using the default password.

-For details on creating additional users, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/com.ibm.icpdata.doc/zen/admin/users.html).
+For details on creating additional users, see [Managing users](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/admin/users.html).